General-Technical/mjosolutions/content/privacy.md

 - to object to your personal information being used; and

-- to object against automated decision making and profiling.
+- to object against automated decision-making and profiling.

-#### Hosting and International Data Transfers
+#### HOSTING AND INTERNATIONAL DATA TRANSFERS

 <p class="text-left">
-Information that we collect may from time to time be stored, processed in or transferred between parties or sites located in countries outside of Australia.
+Information that we collect may, from time to time, be stored, processed in or transferred between parties or sites located in countries outside of Australia.
 <p class="text-left">
 We and our other group companies have offices and/or facilities in Australia.
 <p class="text-left">
 Transfers to any other countries will be protected by appropriate safeguards, these include but are not limited to the use of standard data protection clauses adopted or approved by the European Commission which you can obtain from the European Commission Website
 <p class="text-left">
 The hosting facilities for our website are situated in Australia.
-Transfers to any other countries will be protected by appropriate safeguards, these include, but aren’t limited to the use of standard data protection clauses adopted or approved by the European Commission which you can obtain from the European Commission Website.
+Transfers to any other countries will be protected by appropriate safeguards, these include, but aren't limited to the use of standard data protection clauses adopted or approved by the European Commission which you can obtain from the European Commission Website.
 <p class="text-left">
 Our suppliers and contractors are situated in Australia.
 Transfers to any other countries will be protected by appropriate safeguards, these include, but are not limited to the use of standard data protection clauses adopted or approved by the European Commission which you can obtain from the European Commission Website.
 <p class="text-left">
 You acknowledge that personal data that you submit for publication through our website or services may be available, via the internet, around the world.
 We cannot prevent the use (or misuse) of such personal data by others.

-#### Data Loss Prevention
+#### DATA LOSS PREVENTION

 <p class="text-left">
 MJO Mortgage Solutions utilises Data Loss Prevention policies.
 A data loss prevention policy defines how organisations can share and protect data.
-It guides how data can be used in decision making without it being exposed to anyone who should not have access to it.
+It guides how data can be used in decision-making without it being exposed to anyone who should not have access to it.

 <h3 class="text-left">
 Data loss prevention is broadly defined as technology or processes that: